 Pearls and Pitfalls

-Chest trauma patients can present with several conditions each of which can be acutely life threatening; Majority of these conditions can be clinically diagnosed and treated during the primary survey.
+- Chest trauma patients can present with several conditions each of which can be acutely life threatening; a majority of these conditions can be clinically diagnosed and treated during the primary survey.

-Bedside sonography can be extremely useful for diagnosing acute traumatic chest conditions.
+- Bedside ultrasonography can be extremely useful for diagnosing acute traumatic chest conditions.

-ED Thoracotomies are reserved for Traumatic arrest secondary to penetrating chest trauma only
+- ED thoracotomies are reserved for patients presenting with traumatic arrest secondary to penetrating chest trauma only

 The patient is noted to be in severe respiratory distress.
 There is significant concern for a tension pneumothorax given the type and location of the injury.
 Oxygen was delivered via a non-rebreather mask and a right-sided needle decompression was performed which offered temporary relief.
 Following needle decompression, a 28 F chest tube was placed in the right mid-axillary line.
 A subsequent chest x-ray revealed proper chest tube placement with a small, left-sided pneumothorax.
 The patient was monitored for 3 days in the hospital and discharged home after chest tube removal.

 - ATLS: Advanced Trauma Life Support for Doctors (Student Course Manual).
 Ninth ed.
 American College of Surgeons; 2013.

 - Bernardin, B. & J.M.
 Troquet.
 (2012).
 Initial management and resuscitation of severe chest trauma.
 Emergency Medicine Clinics of North America 30, 377.

 - Dev, S P (10/11/2007).
 “Videos in clinical medicine.
 Chest-tube insertion”.
 The New England journal of medicine (0028-4793), 357 (15), p. e15.